Skip to content

 Quantified impact

-A “new” discovery during due diligence can hurt badly:
+As a simplified example, a “new” discovery during due diligence can hurt badly:

-Loss of recurring client ($200k) −$200k from 4.5x to 4.0x ≈ −$800k + multiple compression
+Loss of recurring client ($200k)−$200kfrom 4.5x to 4.0x≈ −$800k + multiple compression

-Emergency recruitment (key position) −$90k stable −$360k
+Emergency recruitment (key position)−$90kstable−$360k

 Reading: in addition to the mechanical effect on EBITDA, risk perception compresses the multiple.